sagnik6969/obsidian/Programming notes/SQL/section 15 Views, Modes, & more.md

 ## With rollup

-> Similar to normal `group by` except 1 extra row is added with
+> Similar to normal `group by` except 1 extra row is added with avg of entire column.

 ```
 1. SELECT